gallettilance/magnificATS/README.md

 ### INTRO

-[INTRO](./INTRO) contains an article I wrote about ATS and Functional Programming.
+[INTRO](./INTRO) contains some introductory examples and an article I wrote about ATS and Functional Programming.

 ### EXPRESSION